 Guidance for Limiting In-person Services at Family Support Offices

-922 KAR 2:400E - Enhanced requirements for certified and licensed child care as a result of a declared state of emergency
+New922 KAR 2:405E - Enhanced requirements for certified and licensed child care and limited duration child care programs as a result of a declared state of emergency.

 Reopening Child Care FAQs